Stellate Ganglion Block (SGB) for Post Traumatic Stress Disorder (PTSD) in Seattle and Bellevue

 The stellate ganglion is a bundle of nerves that is located deep in the lower neck.
 It is located within the cervical sympathetic chain.
 Sympathetic nerves play a strong role in our fight-or-flight response.
 Injecting local anesthetic (numbing medicine) around these nerves is called a stellate ganglion block (SGB).
 SGB can help reset these nerves that are thought to be chronically in fight-or-flight response.
 Stellate ganglion block (SGB) injections need to be performed under either ultrasound and/or fluoroscopic guidance as there are major blood vessels and organs nearby.
 The SGB injection is not new and has been used for decades to treat conditions such as chronic regional pain syndrome (CRPS) of the upper extremity.
 More recently, SGB is being used to treat PTSD.

 Be careful, you may find professionals such as naturopathic physicians (NDs) or nurse practitioners (ARNPs or DNPs) offering this procedure.
 They are unqualified to perform this procedure.
 They will do their best to hide their lack of training in interventional pain management procedures from you.
 These professionals complete no formal hospital-based residency nor fellowship in performing pain management procedures.
-It is simply dangerous for NDs or NPs to attempt to perform delicate procedures such as a stellate ganglion block.
+It is dangerous for NDs or NPs to attempt to perform delicate interventional procedures such as a stellate ganglion block.
 If you are looking for a professional to perform this procedure on you, but sure they are a physician (MD or DO) and have completed medical school, internship, formal residency and especially a one year long accredited Pain Medicine fellowship.
+You can check if your physician is a board certified Pain Medicine physician at the American Board of Medical Specialties or American Osteopathic Board of Anesthesiology websites.
 Only then are they qualified to safely perform this procedure.

 This video demonstrates the anatomy and technique involved with this specialized procedure: